-The security and integrity of their IT Systems is a priority for Reddico Digital Ltd (the “Company”).
-All employees of the Company and any authorised third parties, including without limitation, sub-contractors, consultants and contractors (together “Users”) are expected to comply with this Policy, which is effective from the date above, but subject to being updated from time to time.
+The security and integrity of their IT Systems is a priority for Reddico Digital Ltd. All employees and any authorised third parties, including without limitation, sub-contractors, consultants and contractors (together “users”) are expected to comply with this policy, updated from time to time.

 2. Intended purpose

-The purpose of this Policy is to establish a framework for managing risks and protecting the Company’s IT infrastructure, computing environment, hardware, software and any and all other relevant equipment (“IT Systems”) against all types of threats, internal or external, intentional or unintentional.
+The purpose of this policy is to establish a framework for managing risks and protecting Reddico's IT infrastructure, computing environment, hardware, software and any and all other relevant equipment (“IT Systems”) against all types of threats, internal or external, intentional or unintentional.

 3. Stakeholder Responsibilities

-In furtherance of section 3.1 above, the IT Department shall be responsible for:
+In furtherance of the section above, the IT Department shall be responsible for:

-Investigating any security breaches and / or misconduct, and shall escalate to Luke Kyte, Operations Manager, as appropriate;
+Investigating any security breaches and / or misconduct, and shall escalate to Luke Kyte or Kirk Fletcher as appropriate;

-Regularly reviewing IT security standards within the Company and ensuring the effective implementation of such standards, by way of periodic audits and risk assessments, with regular reports being made to the Company’s internal senior management shall be responsible on the condition of the Company’s information security and compliance with this Policy;
+Regularly reviewing IT security standards and ensuring the effective implementation of such standards, by way of periodic audits and risk assessments

 Providing assistance as necessary to Users to help them in their understanding and compliance with this Policy, as well as keeping all Users aware and up to date with all applicable laws including, without limitation, the GDPR and the Computer Misuse Act 1990.